AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/video_profile_android.md

+This article shows how to call the API provided by Agora to set video profiles.

-## Introduction
+## Understand the tech

 User experience in real-time engagement scenarios involving video is closely related to the quality of the video, such as its sharpness and smoothness.

 Video profiles are preset configurations of resolution, frame rate, and bitrate.
 Developers can implement video profiles to control how video streams will appear to users under ideal network conditions.
-This article shows how to call the API provided by Agora to set video profiles.

-## Sample project

-Agora provides an open-source sample project on GitHub that implements [setting the video profile](https://github.com/AgoraIO/API-Examples/blob/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/advanced/SetVideoProfile.java).
-You can download the sample project to try it out or view the source code.

-## Implementation

-Before proceeding, ensure that you have implemented real-time audio and video functions in your project.

-The Agora SDK provides the [`setVideoEncoderConfiguration`](./API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#af5f4de754e2c1f493096641c5c5c1d8f) method to set the video profile.
-After you initialize the `RtcEngine` object, you can call `setVideoEncoderConfiguration` either before or after joining a channel.

-If you do not intend to update the video profile after joining a channel, Agora recommends calling `setVideoEncoderConfiguration` before `enableVideo`, which reduces the time to render the first local video frame.

 ### Resolution, frame rate and bitrate